-244 years ago we began this American experiment with high ideals.
+It’s coming up on nearly 250 years since we began this American experiment, an experiment with high ideals.
 Recent events and decades simply underscore that we have a long, long way to go to meeting them.
 So in this Newsletter, I thought I’d incorporate some of what we have learned from some of our podcast guests about the meaning of American ideals in the Declaration by restating those ideals in different language.
-The hope in doing so is to provoke, 1) more of your thinking about what ought to be America’s new grand strategy to meet those ideals, and 2) more of your own actions to help accelerate the realization of those ideals as soon as possible.
+The hope in doing so is to 1) provoke more thinking about what ought to be America’s new grand strategy to meet those ideals, and 2) inspire more actions to help accelerate the realization of those ideals as soon as possible.

 Again here is a portion of the Declaration with key ideals in bold: